 All messages in the TCP CM protocol have the following header.
-Only if Type indicates TCP\UDATA, the fields source, destination and size are used - otherwise they must be set to zero.
+Only if Type indicates TCP\UDATA the fields source and destination are used - otherwise they must be set to zero.
+The size field is always used in the TCP\UDATA header and it may also be used in the TCP\CONN header.